28 Apr Learner Tips and Tricks

 How many questions make up the theory test?

-In the first part of the test there are 50 multiple choice questions and in the second part there is 14 video clips with 15 scorable hazards which you must click on.
+In the first part of the test, there are 50 multiple choice questions and in the second part, there are 14 video clips with 15 scorable hazards which you must click on.

 What mark do I need to pass?